rafatieppo/rafatieppo.github.io/GUIDE_AGHPG.md

 ### I used it in past (it works)

-- option to limit posts:   {% for post in site.posts limit: 5 %}
+- option to limit posts:

+{% for post in site.posts limit: 5 %}
+{% endfor %}

   {% for post in site.posts %}
 <p align="left">